YontiLevin/Embeddings2Image/README.md

 image.background_color         #  getter
 image.background_color =  'white'  # expects string. default is 'black'. the other option is 'white'

-image.tsne_vector      #  getter
+image.tsne_vectors      #  getter
-image.tsne_vector = data       # expects numpy ndarray of dense 2d vectors.
+image.tsne_vectors = data       # expects numpy ndarray of dense 2d vectors.
                                # this is filled up automatically when
                                # image.calaculate_tsne is called.
                                # set this explicitly only if you have already the tsne vectors